Prognosis and survival for retinoblastoma

 Stage@(headingTag)>

-Doctors use the stage of retinoblastoma to choose treatment and predict the outlook for a child.
+Doctors use the stage of retinoblastoma to choose treatment and predict the outcome for a child.
 There are 3 staging systems that might be used for retinoblastoma.

-The International Classification for Intraocular Retinoblastoma uses groupings to help predict the likelihood that the eye can be saved with current treatment options.
+The International Intraocular Retinoblastoma Classification (IIRC) uses groupings to help predict the likelihood that the eye can be saved with current treatment options.
 Children in group A have the most favourable prognosis and are most likely to be able to see after treatment.

-The TNM staging system is based on tumour size and spread.
+The American Joint Committee on Cancer (AJCC) staging system is based on tumour size, whether the retinoblastoma 1 (RB1) mutation is heritable and how much the cancer has spread.
 The lower the stage of retinoblastoma, the better the expected outcome.

 Trilateral retinoblastoma@(headingTag)>